jborjon/jborjon.github.io/notes/about-page-notes.md

 "The better your content, the more engaged your visitors are, and the more likely they'll become paying customers." (idea from https://designpowers.com/blog/4-reasons-to-hire-a-professional-content-writer)

-"I have ae purpose for every single word.
+"I have a purpose for every single word.
 No fluff.
 Efficiency."

 # Additional ideas

-One way of providing value would be to reference [this study](https://www.forbes.com/sites/cherylsnappconner/2013/03/11/report-how-grammar-influences-your-income/?sh=215b4f2513dd) and so teach them the cost of bad grammar, then show that I can fix it help you get ahead in your career.
+One way of providing value would be to reference [this study](https://www.forbes.com/sites/cherylsnappconner/2013/03/11/report-how-grammar-influences-your-income/?sh=215b4f2513dd) and so teach them the cost of bad grammar, then show that I can fix it to help you get ahead in your career.
 Heck, that can be a business in itself.
 Although, beware of correlation vs. causation.
 (Definitely add grammar and spell correction as a service.)